VSpaceCode/VSpaceCode/README.md

 ```

 ### I am *not* using VSCode Vim
+1. Change the `spacecode.checkVimConfig` to `false` in `settings.json` disable vim config checking on startup.
-Add the trigger as follows in `keybindings.json`.
+2. Add the trigger as follows in `keybindings.json`.
 This following json is an example to bind `alt+space` to the action menu when a text editor is in focus.

 > To access `keybindings.json`, you can search `Keyboard` in the command list with `Ctl+Shift+P` or `Cmd+Shift+P` and select `Preference: Open Keyboard Shortcuts (JSON)`.